Control of valence-electron motion in Xe cations using the stimulated-Raman-adiabatic-passage technique: Computation of Dipole Matrix Elements Between Spin-Orbit Coupled Electronic States of Xenon Cation

 The angular part of the reduced matrix element can be computed analytically, and in terms of the radial integral the reduced matrix element is

-To calculate the dipole matrix elements between a $JK$ coupled and an $LS$ coupled states we have three cases to deal with.
-The coupling with the state $5s5p^6 (^{2}S)_{1/2} $ is assumed to be zero since a transition to any of the $JK$ coupled states would require two electrons to change orbitals, which would be against the Slater--Condon rules.
+To calculate the dipole matrix elements between a $JK$ coupled state and an $LS$ coupled states we have three cases to deal with.
+The coupling with the state $5s5p^6 (^{2}S)_{1/2} $ is assumed to be zero since a transition to any of the $JK$ coupled states would require two electrons to change orbitals, which would be against the Slater-Condon rules.
 Therefore, in our model this state will be only coupled with the spin-orbit split ground states, which should be a good approximation.
-For the dipole matrix elements between $5\text{s}^2 5\text{p}^5 (^2P)J$ and all higher excited $JK$ states, we applied the Wigner--Eckart theorem but neglected the angular momentum coupling of inner most electrons since the ground state does not allow for a clear identification of the angular momentum of the core electrons.
-Therefore, we approximate the dipole moment by assuming that the reduced matrix element is that of a hydrogen-like transition between a $5p$ electron and the valence electron of the excited state.
+For the dipole matrix elements between $5\text{s}^2 5\text{p}^5 (^2P)J$ and all higher excited $JK$ states, we apply the Wigner-Eckart theorem but neglect the angular momentum coupling of innermost electrons since the ground state does not allow for a clear identification of the angular momentum of the core electrons.
+Therefore, we approximate the dipole moment by assuming that the reduced matrix element is that of a hydrogenlike transition between a $5p$ electron and the valence electron of the excited state.

 \end{widetext}